Defining Low Supply

 The following medical factors can also play a role:

-Breast reductions or augmentations* *Having these procedures done does not guarantee inability, but technique of surgery can play a role, and should be discussed.
+*Having these procedures done does not guarantee inability, but technique of previous breast surgeries or future ones can play a role, and should be discussed.

 How to tell if your supply is low or at risk for being low